 05. Genesis Bow GenX – Best Budget Hunting Compound Bow

 If you’re a beginner that’s only looking for a versatile compound bow for both hunting and target practice.
-Look no further than the Gen-X Bow – Ideal for both righties and lefties.
+Look no further than the Genesis Bow GenX – Ideal for both righties and lefties.

 Not only is it versatile and affordable, but its specs also make it the perfect compound bow for practicing at the range to increase your accuracy.
 It’s the ideal gift for anyone that’s taken an interest in archery and will require a proper weapon.